-When it comes to Montenegro, I can say with confidence that this country has an incredibly high amount of dreamy beaches.
+When it comes to Montenegro, I can say with confidence this country has an incredibly high amount of dreamy beaches.
 There is just one problem with most of them.
 Unfortunately, they get overcrowded during the summer.
 So overcrowded that you may regret you came at all.

 During the time Mark and I lived in Budva, we went to every single beach in Montenegro (I am not kidding.)
-And we were so happy to find quite a few of the most secluded, quiet, gorgeous and clean beaches which surprisingly didn’t have many tourists.
+And we were so happy to find quite a few of the most secluded, quiet, gorgeous, and clean beaches which surprisingly didn’t have many tourists.
 During the off-season, they were quite empty at all.
 (I hope they won’t get too busy after everyone reads this post haha.)

 Fashion Beach in Risan